hastere/Nine_Men_Out/README.md

-# seniorDesign
+# 9 Men Out
-Senior Design project for 495
+The peer-to-peer sports betting app for CS495